A fascinating man-made structure, The Great Wall of China can be seen from space.

 Bordering what is known as Inner Mongolia and Manchuria, the Great Wall was built as a defensive fortification, during the Great Wall of the Warring States.

-Running for several thousand miles (3728 mi to be exact), it has become a great tourist attraction and the aim of many charity goals to walk it to raise money for worthwhile causes.
+Running for several thousand miles (3,728 miles to be exact), it has become a great tourist attraction and the aim of many charity goals to walk it to raise money for worthwhile causes.

 When Qin Shi Hurangdi ordered the wall to be built, over 500,000 peasants were ordered to assist in the construction.
 Many of these were convicted criminals.